Rubicon-BV/GlobalAzureBootcamp2018/README.md

 ## Vianen, April 21

-For [Global Azure Bootcamp 2018](https://global.azurebootcamp.net/), [Rubicon](http://www.rubicon.nl) organises a one day deep dive class on Microsoft Cloud.
+As part of the [Global Azure Bootcamp 2018](https://global.azurebootcamp.net/), [Rubicon](http://www.rubicon.nl) organises a one day deep dive class on Microsoft Cloud.
 During this day you are going to build your own AI infused Dynamics 365 Chatbot!
 Are you in?

 Date/Time
 21/04/2018 9:00 am - 4:00 pm